Last Updated on by

 A study conducted on 1,848 people revealed that those who ate more white rice not only slept better but longer as well.

-A glass of warm milk is every mom’s go-to solution if their kids are having troubles with sleeping.
+A glass of warm milk is every mom’s go-to solution if their kids are having trouble falling asleep.
 Even as adults, we can drink milk to help us fall asleep.

 Sleeping is essential.
 If you’ve spent several dollars on pillows and sleeping pills, then you may want to change your diet and include the above foods and milk to get a better and longer sleep.